ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/languages/index.md

 ### Example contract {#example-contract-2}

-The following simple example can be compiled using ``solc --strict-assembly --bin input.yul``.
+The following simple example implements a power function.
+It can be compiled using ``solc --strict-assembly --bin input.yul``.
 The example should be stored in the input.yul file.

 ```